About spine surgery

 Trace protein extracts are found in bones and are required for the bone to heal or regenerate.
 A sufficient amount of the protein must be available in order to begin bone formation.
 Scientists have developed a usable form of BMP that is now being used in place of bone harvested from a patient’s hip.
 This bone graft is made from pure bone protein (minerals and collagen) and absorbable collagen sponge that promotes new bone formation.
 Studies show that the positive results achieved from surgery using BMP equal that of an autograft procedure (in which bone is taken from the hip).

 Spine surgery is commonly a last resort alternative, after all nonsurgical methods have been exhausted, or when complications such as severely herniated discs or damaged vertebrae simply will not respond to nonsurgical treatments.
 With this knowledge, the ultimate goal of spine treatment is to reach the root of the problem, while causing the least amount of disruption to the patient’s lifestyle.
-Dr. Bryan Lynn, Dr. Nicholas Wills and Dr. Paul Hartleben at Summit Spinecare in Minnesota are fellowship-trained in spine and proficient in the latest techniques for spine surgery.
+Dr. Bryan Lynn and Dr. Nicholas Wills at Summit Spinecare in Minnesota are fellowship-trained in spine and proficient in the latest techniques for spine surgery.

 In cases when surgery is the right course of action, it is vital for you to play an active role in selecting the best spine surgeon for you.
 You should seek out a surgeon that specializes in spine problems rather than one that is non-specialized and conversely treats a wide variety of injuries, such as head, knee and shoulder.
 As with anything else, practice makes perfect.
 The more a person does something, the more second nature it becomes.

-There are three fellowship-trained spine surgeons at Summit Spinecare in St Paul / Minneapolis Minnesota.
+There are two fellowship-trained spine surgeons at Summit Spinecare in St Paul / Minneapolis Minnesota.

 Dr. Bryan Lynn is a spine-specialized, board-certified and fellowship trained surgeon.
 Dr. Lynn specializes in cervical, thoracic and lumbar spine disorders, he is proficient in minimally invasive spine surgery.
 Click here to read more about Dr. Lynn.